MatthieuLefebvre/Streaming---Real-Time-Advanced-Analytics/README.md

 5. On the following screen, check the box for **Install automatically on all clusters**, and select Confirm when prompted.

+#### Task 8: Start with Environment-Setup
+Check code and adpat by puting your env. config

+#### Task 9: Exercice 1-Exploring-Historical-Transactions
+To become familiar with Databriks executing Cell with CTRL+Enter

+#### Task 10: Exercice 2- Consuming from CosmosDB
+To become familiar with Spark Streaming and Databricks Delta executing Cell with CTRL+Enter
+As part as the exercice check if all librairies are not missing...

+#### Task 10: Exercice 3- Consuming from EvenyHub
+To become familiar with Spark Streaming Event Hub executing Cell with CTRL+Enter

 ### Deploy Azure SQL Datawerouhse and connect to Data lake